top of page

 • May differ in molecular form, purity, and manufacturing process

-While compounding pharmacies are licensed, the raw ingredient (API) is sourced from bulk API suppliers that are not regulated by the FDA.
+While compounding pharmacies are licensed, the raw ingredient (API) is sourced from bulk API suppliers.
+The FDA does not review compounded products for safety/efficacy/quality the same way it does FDA-approved drugs.
+Supplier oversight and documentation can vary.

 No claims are made that they are identical to, substitutable for, or bioequivalent to FDA-approved versions.